Elegant Haller table clock from the 1930s

 Beautiful Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-The Baroque style, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl—features highly ornate furniture designed to exude splendor and play a significant role in luxury.
+The Baroque style, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—features highly ornate furniture designed to exude splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of sideboards and broadly conceived chest furniture.
-Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a lasting mark on furniture design.
+Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and bas-reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-The key to stylish antique furniture is originality.
+The key aspect of stylish antique furniture is originality.
 Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have experts, art appraisers, and historians from around the world at your disposal.
+Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
+We also have experts, including art appraisers, historians, and specialists from around the world, at your disposal.

 Attributes / Details